 Last Updated: December 3, 2021, at 11:00 am HST

 The challenges of tracking and providing proof of vaccinations, from what continues to be countless providers/locations, remain a lot different than the current 'Safe Travels' program that helps track negative pre-travel testing.
 The U.S. DoD (Department of Defense) and CDC have issued a COVID-19 vaccination card to track individual vaccinations.
 Hawaii appears to be proceeding using that method for verification of vaccine "passport" travel.
 The DoD has called its card the "simplest" method of tracking vaccinations while also saying, "Everyone will be issued a written card that they can put in their wallet that will tell them what they had and when their next dose is due.
 Let's do the simple, easy thing first.
 Everyone's going to get that."

 Quicklinks on this page...

-- Hawaii Vaccine Pass - beginning this week on Oahu and Maui
+- Hawaii Vaccine Pass - now in effect on Oahu and Maui

 - Vaccination Exemption available for U.S. vaccinated residents

 - International Travelers - new rules and requirements for travel to Hawaii beginning November 8, 2021

 - Additional Hawaii Vaccine Information - including current vaccination rate within Hawaii

 - Hawaii Smart Health Card - available to those vaccinated within Hawaii